 We’ll Figure That Out in the Next Launch: Enterprise Tech’s Nobility Complex—Nancy Douyan, International User Experience Researcher at Uber

-Making People the X-Factor in the Enterprise—SVP at Salesforce
+Making People the X-Factor in the Enterprise—John Taschek, SVP of Strategy at Salesforce

 Keynote: Creativity and Principles in the Flourishing Enterprise—Richard Buchanan, Professor of Design, Management, & Innovation at Case Western Reserve University